-“I’ll join you momentarily to start on the sermon.
-I have one more phone call to make.”
+“It's time for us to start on the sermon.
+But, I almost forgot: I have one more phone call to make.”

 He shook his head.
 Absent-minded old woman.
 He slumped back in his chair.
 Despite Annabelle’s shortcomings, he wondered how a new secretary would ever become as efficient as she when it came to helping with sermon preparation.

 Annabelle had been his only secretary over all the years of his ministry.
 He hired her when she was in her early thirties, a few years older than himself.
 She was a clear thinker with an almost photographic memory, and had an uncanny way of anticipating his needs.
 From the time Amanda died until Curtis joined the staff, she handled much of the administrative details for the church and Morehouse Ministries.
 She still worked six and seven days a week, usually from early morning till well into the evening.
 Her challenging responsibilities and an inordinate work load would break the back and spirit of most women half her age.
 But it never seemed to bother her.
 Most of all, she knew how to handle the Pastor’s abrupt mood swings.
 There was no one he could depend on more.

 The Pastor had to face reality: The years were taking their toll on Annabelle.
 She was frail and often succumbed to moments of absent-mindedness.
 Fortunately, Curtis had relieved her of many administrative duties.

 “Pastor,” came Annabelle’s voice over the intercom, “Bert is here to see you.”

 Before the Pastor could answer, the door opened and Bert Samaran walked in.

 Will I ever get to my sermon? the Pastor fretted.